Jon Moxley: Developmental territories (2011–2012)

 Good signed a developmental deal with WWE in April 2011 and joined its developmental territory Florida Championship Wrestling (FCW) under the name Dean Ambrose.
 Prior to his signing, Good wrestled three try-out matches for WWE in 2006 and 2007 and jobbed alongside Dick Rick against The Big Show in a handicap match on Heat in January 2006.
+He lost to Val Venis on Heat in January 2007 with pink hair.

-Ambrose made his televised debut on the July 3 episode of FCW, portraying a villainous character and challenging FCW Jack Brisco 15 Champion Seth Rollins.
-The following month, Ambrose and Rollins had a 20-minute non-title Iron Man match; the match ended in a draw with neither man scoring a fall.
+Ambrose would feud with FCW Jack Brisco 15 Champion Seth Rollins, facing him in a 20-minute non-title Iron Man match that ended in a draw with neither man scoring a fall.
 A 30-minute rematch, in which the title was on the line, took place in September which Rollins won through sudden death rules.
-Ambrose beat Rollins in a non-title match in the first round of a tournament to crown the new FCW Florida Heavyweight Champion.
-However, Ambrose was unsuccessful in the tournament final against Leo Kruger.
-Ambrose later cost Rollins his FCW 15 Championship by attacking Damien Sandow during his title match with Rollins, causing a disqualification in the deciding fall.
-Ambrose later unsuccessfully challenged Sandow for the championship.
+Ambrose beat Rollins in a non-title match in the first round of a tournament to crown the new FCW Florida Heavyweight Champion. and costed him the FCW 15 Championship by attacking Damien Sandow during his title match with Rollins, causing a disqualification in the deciding fall.
 At an FCW house show on October 21, Ambrose challenged WWE wrestler CM Punk, who was making a guest appearance, to a match in which Ambrose was defeated.
-Punk would later praise Ambrose after the match.

-Ambrose then began a feud with William Regal after he targeted Regal in an unprovoked attack.
-They would wrestle on the November 7 episode of FCW, with Regal winning.
-For the next year, Ambrose would obsessively request for another match with Regal.
-On December 7, Ambrose competed at tapings for an unaired pilot for WWE NXT under the working title Full Sail Ahead at Full Sail University, where he was defeated by Leo Kruger.

-In March 2012, Ambrose had a confrontation with veteran hardcore wrestler Mick Foley, claiming that Foley needed to be held accountable for creating a generation of imitators.
+Ambrose then began a feud with WWE wrestler William Regal. being defeated on the November 7 episode of FCW.
+In March 2012, Ambrose had a confrontation with veteran hardcore wrestler Mick Foley.
 Ambrose continued to antagonize Foley through Twitter.
 According to Ambrose, the angle was supposed to culminate in a match between the two, but this never came to fruition due to Foley not being medically allowed to wrestle.
-Instead, the rivalry was scrapped and Ambrose remained in WWE's developmental system.
-He competed in a dark match at the first tapings of NXT on May 17, in a loss to Xavier Woods.
-On an episode of FCW in June, Ambrose challenged Rollins for the FCW Florida Heavyweight Championship but lost.
 Almost a year after their first match, Ambrose and Regal rematched on the final episode of FCW on July 15.
 The match would conclude in a no contest after Ambrose repeatedly kneed Regal's head into a ring turnbuckle, causing Regal to bleed from the ear.